Sponsor and status

 102nd Congress (1991–1992)

-This resolution was introduced on March 20, 1991, in a previous session of Congress, but was not enacted.
+This resolution was introduced on March 20, 1991, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 16th congressional district

 This activity took place on a related bill, H.J.Res.
 411 (101st).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.